 Vietnamese is the official language; English is generally favoured as a second.
 Chinese and Khmer and numerous other local languages are also spoken in places.

 Vietnamese New Dông (approx. VND 26,131 to £1).
 The US Dollar is the most favoured foreign currency and we recommend taking some US Dollars travelers cheques and money in small denominations.
 British currency can usually be changed in the larger cities.
 There is a charge for changing money in banks.
-Travelers Cheques are widely accepted in hotels and banks.
+Travellers Cheques are widely accepted in hotels and banks.

 Buddhism is the major religion in Vietnam.
 In the far north Hoa Hao and Cao Daism are among the indigenous religions along with groups that have animist beliefs.
 Ancestor worship is an important influence in Vietnamese culture.
 Other religions are Christianity and Islam.